Corks, exotic 4-manifolds and knot concordance: Preliminaries and notations

 \subsection{Corks}

-For a compact contractible smooth 4-manifold $C$ and an involution $\tau:\partial C \to \partial C$, the pair $(C,\tau)$ is called a \textit{cork}, if $\tau$ extends to a self-homeomorphism of $C$ but does not extend to any self-diffeomorphism of $C$.
-(We assume that a cork is contractible for simplicity, though we did not in \cite{AY1}.)
+For a compact contractible oriented smooth 4-manifold $C$ and an involution $\tau:\partial C \to \partial C$, the pair $(C,\tau)$ is called a \textit{cork}, if $\tau$ extends to a self-homeomorphism of $C$ but does not extend to any self-diffeomorphism of $C$.
 For a smooth 4-manifold $X$ containing $C$ as a submanifold, remove $C$ from $X$ and glue it via the involution $\tau$.
 We call this operation a \textit{cork twist} along $(C,\tau)$.
-We note that any self-diffeomorphism on the boundary of a smooth contractible 4-manifold extend to a self-homeomorphism of the 4-manifold (\cite{Fr}).
+We note that any self-diffeomorphism on the boundary of a smooth contractible 4-manifold extends to a self-homeomorphism of the 4-manifold (\cite{Fr}).
 For examples of corks, see \cite{AY1}.
+Note that, unlike the original definition in \cite{AY1}, we require a cork to be contractible, since this case seems most useful for applications.
+Also we do not require a cork to admit a Stein structure, since we regard a cork as a useful tool for various constructions, and thus the flexible definition seems more appropriate.
+However, all corks used in this paper actually admit Stein structures.